reactioncommerce/docs/docs/products.md

 ### Creating products

-in order to create products we need to call the mutation `createProduct` to create a base product with no variants. the parameter `shouldCreateFirstVariant`  in the `CreateProductInput` field can help create a first placeholder variant with the product creation.
+In order to create products you need to call the mutation `createProduct` to create a base product with no variants.
+The parameter `shouldCreateFirstVariant` in the `CreateProductInput` field can help create a first placeholder variant with the product creation.

 ### Creating Variants

-Take a look at the `createProductVariant` mutation. by defining a `CreateProductVariantInput`, which is comprised of a productID and a shopID.
+To create variants take a look at the `createProductVariant` mutation.
+You must need to define a `CreateProductVariantInput`, comprised of a productID and a shopID.

 ### Create, Clone & Archive